 Electives Not Allowed

 “Electives Not Allowed” count toward the degree and total credit count; however, any course that exceeds the number of credits for Elective Classes Allowed or which do not apply to any requirement block will fall into this section.
-Courses that appear in this section may affect financial aid eligibility.
+This may impact the student financial aid award (i.e. Book Voucher, Tuition Assistance Program (TAP), Excelsior, and NYS Scholarship).

 “Not Counted” are courses that will not be applied to your record and will be subtracted from your total credit count.
 These courses may be duplicate courses (if there are duplicates, the program will automatically select the one taken first), cross-listed with another course also on your record, or courses that exceed the maximum allowable transfer credit limit.
 Courses that appear in this section may affect financial aid eligibility.